wp-plugins/bepro-listings/readme.txt

 	* Google Maps - We have one of the most feature rich google map options available for wordpress.
 Many users choose us just for this feature.

 = KEY FEATURES =
 Our BePro Software Team is constantly developing new features for this plugin.
 The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with diverse content.
-The following features are included with the plugin:
+The following features are included with the base plugin:

 	1. My Listings - Use Buddypress or our standalone profile shortcode to allow your users to manage their submissions
 	2. Custom posts - Listings are separate to your other posts in the admin and front end.